 - In September 2017 there were 30 students participating in this programme: The mid-year data is very positive showing all students making progress: 7% improved their reading age by 6 months; 19% improved by 13-18 months; 15% improved by 19-23 months and 59% improved by 24+ months.

-- i) We employ 1 HLTA to deliver support for numeracy.
-It is targeted towards learners who show a significant gap between their chronological age and their maths age (3+ years) or those learners who show a maths age of below 8 years.
+- i) We employed 1 HLTA to deliver support for numeracy.
+It was targeted towards learners who showed a significant gap between their chronological age and their maths age (3+ years) or those learners who showed a maths age of below 8 years.
 (As indicated on their Numeracy Learner Profile Assessment in conjunction with the Sandwell Early Numeracy Test).
-For 2017-18, we have had 38 learners participate in the scheme.
-95% have shown an overall improvement while on the programme.
-95% improved by up to and including 6 months, 76% improved by up to and including 12 months, 51% showed that they have improved their maths age of between 13 and 24 months with 3% improving their maths age by 24+ months.
+For 2017-18, we had 38 learners who participated in the scheme.
+95% showed an overall improvement while on the programme.
+95% improved by up to and including 6 months, 76% improved by up to and including 12 months, 51% showed that they had improved their maths age of between 13 and 24 months with 3% improving their maths age by 24+ months.

 - ii) Pupil Premium/Disadvantaged.
-13 learners are classed as being Pupil Premium/ Disadvantaged.
-92% have shown an overall improvement while on the programme.
-92% improved by up to and including 6 months, 54% improved by up to and including 12 months, 38% showed that they have improved their maths age of between 12 and 24 months with 1 learner leaving the intervention before completion.
+13 learners were classed as being Pupil Premium/ Disadvantaged.
+92% showed an overall improvement while on the programme.
+92% improved by up to and including 6 months, 54% improved by up to and including 12 months, 38% showed that they had improved their maths age of between 12 and 24 months with 1 learner leaving the intervention before completion.

-The school has introduced a system called Milk to encourage the completion of homework.
-This is a system based on the web.
+- Homework system- The school introduced a system called Milk to encourage the completion of homework.
+This was a system based on the web.

-Initial indications are that homework completion amongst those who receive Pupil Premium is improving.
+Initial indications are that homework completion amongst those who received Pupil Premium improved.

-The school ensures that students are able to attend and participate in any enrichment activities with additional costs covered.
+- Trips and support- The school ensured that students were able to attend and participated in any enrichment activities with additional costs covered.

 Year 7: 16